Shengael/terraform-implementation/README.md

 It is a Terraform project, made by ESGI students.
 It allows you to deploy a complete infrastructure in a single command.
 ![Structure API](https://zupimages.net/up/20/03/lb2k.png)

+This project has been realised by a three man team, which members are Joseph CHATELIN, Patrick ZHUANG and Luis VALDEZ

 ## install

 #### linux installation